Frique/VVV/README.md

 - Reduced the need to run the (slow) provisioning process.
 Provisioning is now only needed to install/update the box software.
 Simply run vagrant reload to apply new projects.

 ## Todo
-- Reenable some of the update checks during provisioning when vital tasks are moved to vagrant up
 - Remove existing symlinks before adding them?
 - Generate a project's guest path if it's not set (makes setup.yaml's project "guestpath" param optional)
-- No Xdebug?
-- PHP7
 - Make provision.sh:tools_install() lighter
 - Add a script to generate a new WP install with customizable defaults (trigger from setup.yaml?)
 - Optionally add a WP admin user to new database imports (trigger from setup.yaml?)